 If you have ever experienced artistic frustration while drawing (or wondered in exasperation, “Can I actually learn to draw?") then this article is for you.

 start studying or practicing, however, we quickly realize how much work lies ahead in order to become proficient.
-All too often, this leads to self-imposed pressure, time limits, or unrealistic goals - our untried ideas of how the learning process should unfold preventing our full enjoyment of the activity.
-Enthusiasm can all too quickly turn to frustration.
-Why does this happen and what can we do about it?
+All too often, this leads to self-imposed pressure, time limits, or unrealistic goals, all of which can prevent our full enjoyment of the activity.
+Unfortunately, enthusiasm can quickly turn to frustration.
+Why does this happen, and what can we do about it?

 I write this article as someone who has long observed these tendencies in myself.
 I can be both impatient and something of a perfectionist - a combination that can wreak havoc if I allow it to.
-This has made me something of a ‘mindset enthusiast,’ and over the years I have discovered processes to lessen the artistic frustration that we all experience at some point, when our drawings (or drawing processes) aren’t progressing the way we had envisioned.
+This has made me something of a ‘mindset enthusiast,’ and over the years I have discovered processes to lessen the artistic frustration that can arise when our drawings (or drawing processes) aren’t progressing the way we had envisioned.

 I have observed